dougeby/IntuneDocs/intune/app-protection-policies-validate.md

 ---
 # required metadata

-title: Validate your app protection policiestitleSuffix: "Intune Azure preview"
+title: Validate your app protection policiestitleSuffix: "Intune on Azure"
-description: "Intune Azure preview: This topics describes how you can test and validate if your app protection policy is set up correctly and working as expected."
+description: This topics describes how you can test and validate if your app protection policy is set up correctly and working as expected."
 keywords:
 author: NathBarn
 ms.author: nathbarn